Mepolizumab (Nucala)

 3. A total endoscopic nasal polyp score (NPS) of at least 5 with a minimum score of 2 for each nostril; and

-5. Member has symptoms of nasal blockage, congestion, or obstruction plus one of the following additional symptoms:
+5. Member has symptoms of nasal blockage, congestion, or obstruction plus one additional symptom:

 1. Rhinorrhea (anterior/posterior); or